AntonMu/TrainYourOwnYOLO/README.md

 ![Issue](/Utils/Screenshots/Issue.gif)

-Issues without a completed issue template will be closed after 7 days.
+Issues without a completed issue template will be closed and marked with the label "issue template not completed".

 ## Stay Up-to-Date